PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

   shape = selected_ids.shape
 ```

-In conclude, there are two groups of LoD
+In conclusion, there are two groups of LoD
 1. same with `decoder.gendrated_ids()`
   - `target_words`
   - `encoder_ctx_expand`